Navigating Health in Relationships with Narcissistic Family Members: Effective Strategies for Well-Being

 Self-care plays a vital role in maintaining your well-being amid the stress created by narcissistic dynamics.
 Prioritizing activities that recharge your spirit is essential.

 Engage in Physical Activity: Physical movement releases endorphins that boost your mood.
-Aim for at least 30 minutes of exercise five times a week, whether through walking, swimming, or dancing.
+Aim for at least 30 minutes of exercise five times a week, whether through walking, swimming, yoga, or dancing find an outlet for yourself that feels nourishing and fun.

 Relax Your Nervous System: practice breath work and humming, singing, dancing, swaying, stretching....